-"We have been screaming since day one of the war that we need to protect women and girls, and no one is listening." - Local NGO representative the organizations spearheading anti-trafficking measures are almost exclusively non-specialized and/or volunteer-led.
+"We have been screaming since day one of the war that we need to protect women and girls, and no one is listening." - Local NGO representative

+Many volunteers have been leading efforts on the protection of women and girls, and many of the organizations spearheading anti-trafficking measures are almost exclusively non-specialized and/or volunteer-led.
 These organizations have developed initiatives based on common sense and are responding to what they are seeing as visible trafficking and trafficking risks, without a specific mandate or formal and written agreements with relevant authorities to do so.